Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proofs of Theorems and

 Now, when $d$ is larger, we consider $P_x, C_x, P_{x,y}$ for all vertices $x$ and $y$ giving a quadratic number in $d$ of sets to consider.
 The same bound on the length of paths applies as in the case $d=2$.
-The argument again reduces any graph to a graph of size at most $f(d)$ for some function $f$ which is $O(d^2)$ and the result follows. \end{proof} Let us recall the principal result of this section.
+The argument again reduces any graph to a graph of size at most $f(d)$ for some function $f$ which is $O(d^2)$ and the result follows as in the case $d=2$. \end{proof}